 The sponsor needs to be willing to meet with the candidate on a regular basis prior to Confirmation and to make a commitment to continue the faith journey after Confirmation.
 The sponsor is to attend, stand witness for his/her candidate, and present his/her candidate to the Bishop at the Confirmation Liturgy.

 Attendance is required at the:

--It is strongly encouraged that the sponsor attends Session #1 if possible
+-It is strongly encouraged that the sponsor attends Session #1 and the panel discussion if possible

 Service Hour Packet & Log & Additional Information at https://www.stjoefullerton.org/service-hour.html

 Confirmation is an outpouring of the Holy Spirit and becoming a fully initiated member of the Catholic Church.